The European Union investigated the 2002 Gujarat riots – but is refusing to make its report public

 The first was a joint report dated April 18, 2002, on “the Gujarat events” by the heads of the European diplomatic missions posted in India.
 It offered “an assessment of the EU Delegation on the same events…and the terms of reference for a possible confidential demarche by the Indian authorities vis-à-vis these events.”

-The European External Action Service refused to disclose this report in entirety, sharing only a part of it with Ook.
+The European External Action Service refused to disclose this report in entirety, sharing only a part of it with Oonk.
 “In our assessment, the public disclosure of this document in full would risk prejudicing the international relations between the EU and India,” wrote Nereo Penalver Garcia, head of division for parliamentary affairs at the European External Action Service, in the response to the activist.

 “More precisely, it would affect the capacity of the EU and its Member States to follow their strategic objectives and agreed actions in and with India in all fields of cooperation, from security and foreign agenda to the sectorial areas of cooperation, by eroding the trust between the counterparts,” Garcia added.